I participated in NYK Minabe's loggerhead turtle research program! (July 14-16, 2022)

 4. Create interest and expand the circle

-If you ask me if participating in this volunteer program has helped me accomplish something, the answer is "No," and I haven't concluded that sea turtle conservation efforts directly contribute to the conservation of the natural (ocean) environment.
-However, it has opened my eyes to a more positive interest.
-Sea turtles, while extraordinary for me, are a part of everyday life for the locals, and for researchers, they are a yardstick for thinking about the world.
-While the words "SDGs" and "environmental protection" often make me feel intimidated, a simple "interest" can be a good starting point.
-Having that interest can change the way you think about even a piece of trash in front of you.
-There's no need to rack your brains over whether it has anything to do with your current job.
-It might be a good idea to use this volunteer program as an opportunity to jump right into the fun.
-Personally, I'd like to return to Minabe Town at the same time next year, this time to see some sea turtles.
+If you ask me if participating in this volunteer work has enabled me to do anything, my answer is "No," and I haven't come to the conclusion that sea turtle conservation activities are directly linked to the preservation of the natural (ocean) environment.
+However, I have developed a more positive interest and curiosity.
+Sea turtles, which are an extraordinary sight for me, are an everyday sight for the locals, and for researchers, they are a benchmark for thinking about this world.
+When we hear terms like SDGs and environmental protection, we often feel intimidated, but the trigger or the first step can be something as simple as a "curiosity" that is close to us.
+Whether or not you have that can change how you think about even a single piece of trash in front of you.
+You don't need to rack your brain wondering what it has to do with your current job.
+Perhaps this volunteer program could be a good starting point, and you could just jump into the circle.
+Personally, I would like to visit Minabe Town again next year at the same time, this time to see sea turtles for sure.

-As an aside, when I asked Professor Matsuzawa, "What aquarium (in Japan) do you recommend?" he answered as follows:
+As an aside, when I asked Professor Matsuzawa, "What are your recommended aquariums (in Japan)?", I received the following answer.

 Please use this as a reference when you go out to play.